"I'm not comfortable having my picture taken."

 My photography journey started after my son was born in 2016.
 I suffered severe antenatal and postpartum depression with my son, leading to a change in jobs where we did not have the income to hire a photographer.
 I had an old DSLR and bought an off-brand 50mm lens to try and capture some of the magic I admired from photographers I followed on instagram--and quickly discovered that I had a knack for capturing authentic moments of my children on the hikes we took, both as a family, and with the non-profit Hike It Baby.

 This seemingly niche talent led me on a life-changing path.
-I joined Hike It Baby first as another hiking family, and as a volunteer photographer, where I still dedicate some of my time.
 I got to know other photographers with a similar style to mine, and fell in love with seeing how happy the families I hiked with were to see themselves and their children in the natural element.
 I could do this, I thought.
 I could make this my career.

 Then, in early 2019, my mother passed away after a long fight with breast cancer.
-When I was going through old pictures for her memorial service, I realized I did not have any pictures of JUST her and I together except for at my wedding--almost a decade prior.
-We both hated having our pictures taken--but now, pictures were all that were left, and I didn't have the one shot I so desperately wanted.
+When I was going through old pictures for her memorial service, I realized the only pictures I had of us together when I was an adult were from my wedding--almost ten years prior.
+We both hated having our pictures taken--but now pictures were all that were left, and I didn't have the one shot I so desperately wanted.

 -Stephanie